-The giant Elephant Rock lies 7.5 kilometers off the south coast of Iceland, near to Heimaey in the Westman Islands.
+The giant Elephant Rock lies 7.5 kilometers off the south coast of Iceland, near Heimaey in the Westman Islands.
 The Westman Islands are a collection of 15 islands and reefs formed by volcanic eruptions and activity underground, under the sea.
 With a total area of around 13 square kilometers, Heimaey is the largest of these islands, the only populated island that people live on.
-Elephant Rock is located at the western part of Heimaey.
+Elephant Rock is located in the western part of Heimaey.

 The approximate GPS coordinates are: 63.439284, -20.311016

 Elephant Rock is believed to have been created during one of Mount Eldfell's many eruptions, as the entire Vestmannaeyjar archipelago is volcanic - which makes it an excellent travel destination mainly for geology enthusiasts!